 All the technicians are engaged in this titanic work because it involves changing many things on the single-seaters, and redoing all the calculations that concerned electronically controlled systems, which from now on will have to be used without the support of computers and software:

-"The most important thing is to hold our own and try to defend the position we have gained".
+"The most important thing is to hold on and try to defend the position gained".

 In fact, these sudden changes, decided on a date already quite close to the start of the World Championship, will create quite a few problems and force the engineers to do some very intricate and difficult finishing work.
-There will also be all the calculations to take into account the impossibility of using even a reserve car on race weekends and also the problem arising from the imposition of keeping the cars in a closed park after qualifying until the race.
+There will also be all the calculations to take into account the impossibility of using even a reserve car on race weekends and also the problem arising from the imposition of keeping the cars in parc fermé after qualifying until the race.
 Differing opinions at Sauber.
-Willy Ramph despairs:
+Willy Ramph is desperate:

 "It's about time.
-The skill of the driver will count for 40% more".
+The skill of the driver will count 40% more".

 His colleague Giancarlo Fisichella is enthusiastic: